20 lbs | Dimensions:

 Rough cover & not waterproof

 The Newton Wovenaire is a synthetic, springless, foamless mattress that utilizes recyclable food-grade polyethylene polymer for its mattress core.
 Newton differentiates the Wovenaire from similar synthetic competitors with its core's unique fabrication and washability.
 It's pretty darn cool how this company manipulates polyethylene into something characteristic of a block of dried ramen noodles.
 Newton claims that 90% of the mattress core is air.
 Now that's innovative!
-The Wovenaire is a great choice for those with a history of asthma and allergies, as the core and cover are completely washable and resistant to mites and microbial growth.
+The Wovenaire is a great choice for those with a history of asthma and allergies, as the core and cover are completely washable (in the shower) and resistant to mites and microbial growth.

 Looking for natural materials?